 \Catchment Area: Catchment areas in Derby can be seen by going to Hardwick Catchment Map.
+Please also see Appendix A.

-\\ Brothers or sisters (siblings): For the purposes of admissions, we class a brother or sister as having:
+\\ Siblings): For the purposes of admissions, we class a siblingas having:

-- one or both natural parents in common - are related by a parent's marriage or are adopted or fostered.
+- one or both natural parents in common - are related by a parent's marriage or are adopted or fostered. - A child of parent's partner living in the same family unit.

-Note: A brother or sister must be living at the same address.
-Cousins are not classed as brothers or sisters.
+Note: A sibling must be living at the same address.
+Cousins are not classed as siblings.